Research scientist, Institute for Disease Modeling

 While it’s unlikely any of his students will choose to become professional mathematicians, “if they leave that class with the sense they can accomplish anything they try — that’s powerful,” he says.

 While Niket moved to Seattle from Arizona pursuing graduate school and life in a bigger city, he’s decided to stick around for its proximity to the outdoors and its smart, motivated citizens with varied interests.
-He takes advantage of the outdoors by hiking, playing soccer and riding his motorcycle.

 Since graduating with his Ph.D. this spring, Niket has chosen to continue making a public impact with his career, taking a job with the Institute for Disease Modeling.
 There, he works with a team that aims to predict and prevent disease outbreaks around the world.
 An affiliate of the Bill and Melinda Gates Foundation and the World Health Organization, the institute looks to eventually eradicate malaria in sub-Saharan Africa.